coralogix/coralogix-azure-serverless/BlobToOtel/README.md

 **Suffix Filter** - The suffix filter to apply to the blob container.
 Use 'NoFilter' to not filter by suffix.
 Wildcards are not allowed.
 Use the following format `.log`.

 **Function App Service Plan Type** - The type of the Function App Service Plan.
 Choose Premium if you need vNet Support.
+In case if you're processing large log files with the size >500MB, you'll also need to set up a `Premium` App Service Plan.

 **Virtual Network Name** - The name of the Virtual Network to integrate with (leave empty if VNet integration is not needed).